 2. Some people get depressed and have a difficult time getting out of bed in the mornings.
 When this happens, a person should take a deep breath and try to find something to do to get their mind off of the problem.
 A person could take a walk, listen to some music, read the newspaper or do an activity that will give them a fresh perspective on things.
 Doing something will get your mind off of the problem and give you confidence to do other things.

+3. Use Self-Visualization.
 Sometimes, we can get depressed over a task that we will have to perform in the near future.
 When this happens, visualize yourself doing the task in your mind.
 For instance, you and your team have to play in the championship volleyball game in front of a large group of people in the next few days.
 Before the big day comes, imagine yourself playing the game in your mind.
-Imagine that you are playing in front of a large audience.
 By playing the game in your mind, you will be better prepared to perform for real when the time comes.
 Self-Visualization is a great way to reduce the fear and stress of a coming situation.

-Another technique that is very helpful is to have a small notebook of positive statements that make us feel good.
+4. Carry a small notebook of positive statements with you.
 Whenever you come across an affirmation that makes you feel good, write it down in a small notebook that you can carry around with you in your pocket.
 Whenever you feel depressed, open up your small notebook and read those statements.

-Take advantage of the help that is available around you.
+5. Take advantage of the help that is available around you.
 If possible, talk to a professional who can help you manage your fears and anxieties.
 They will be able to provide you with additional advice and insights on how to deal with your current problem.
 By talking to a professional, a person will be helping themselves in the long run because they will become better able to deal with their problems in the future.
-Managing your fears and anxieties takes practice.
-The more you practice, the better you will become.

 Note: The topics of these free articles are covered much more thoroughly in the book, “A Layman’s Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods“.